Your Manual Operating Model Is Now Your Biggest Risk

 This white paper is part of a broader conversation on how life sciences organizations can move from AI intent to inspection-ready impact.

-At the USDM Summit, industry leaders, practitioners, and regulators explore these use cases in greater depth—sharing real-world lessons, architectural patterns, and governance approaches that work in regulated environments.
+At the USDM Life Sciences Summit 2026, industry leaders, practitioners, and regulators explored these use cases in greater depth—sharing real-world lessons, architectural patterns, and governance approaches that work in regulated environments.

 If this dossier resonates with your current challenges, the Summit is where strategy becomes execution.